Course Summary

 Program Description

-This program provides in the student the necessary tools to understand how the market works and be able to comprehend the marketing management principles, consumer behavior theories, concepts related to segmentation, advertising, and international marketing.
+The Associate in Arts degree in Marketing program combines specialized marketing courses with subjects in humanities, sciences, social sciences, mathematics, and business fundamentals.
+Courses like English Composition, introduction to business, macroeconomics, microeconomics, principles of accounting, introduction to public speaking, college algebra, and general biology provide the basis for a rounded education.
+This program provides the student with the necessary tools to understand how the market works and be able to comprehend the marketing management principles, consumer behavior theories, and concepts related to segmentation, advertising, and international marketing.
 The program is designed to grant the student the necessary knowledge and skills to identify the marketing mix for products and services and apply them to develop basic products, pricing, placement, and promotion plans.

 What will you learn?